fkhadra/react-toastify/README.md

 #### Update the content

-If you want to change the content it's straightforward as well.
+If you want to change the content, it's straightforward as well.
 You can render any valid element including a react component.
 Pass your value to a `render` option as follow:

 ```js
  // With a string